eCOA: Has It Lived Up to the Promise? A Realistic Assessment for Today’s Trials

 On the technology side, the session surveys the distance travelled since the early days of provisioned handheld devices.
-Build timelines, translation workflows, and screenshot review processes have all been substantially transformed.
+Build timelines, translation workflows and screenshot review processes have all been substantially transformed.
 The emergence of agentic AI has further accelerated eCOA development and deployment, reducing the manual burden that once made electronic implementation a significant operational undertaking.

-Attendees will leave with an evidence-informed framework for modality selection, one grounded in current capabilities rather than assumptions formed when the field was still calibrating to a new paradigm.
+Attendees will leave with an evidence-informed framework for modality selection, grounded in current capabilities rather than assumptions formed when the field was still calibrating to a new paradigm.

 Register for this webinar to learn how eCOA in clinical research can improve data quality, strengthen compliance monitoring and support evidence-informed modality selection.